EricZinda/Perplexity/docs/pxint/pxint0050Conjunctions.md

 This shows that the only "large file" in the world is "file2.txt".

 Now we have evaluated our first (very small) MRS document.
-Once we implement scopal arguments [in the next topic](pxint0060ScopalArguments), we'll be able to handle full well-formed trees.
+Once we implement scopal arguments [in the next topic](pxint0060ScopalArguments), we'll be able to handle full scope-resolved mrss.

 > Comprehensive source for the completed tutorial is available [here](https://github.com/EricZinda/Perplexity/tree/main/samples/hello_world)